 Accomplished Senior Executive and Fellow of the American Institute of Architects, with over forty-five years of experience.
 Twenty-five years with RTKL Associates Inc., one of the World’s largest Architect and Engineering Firms, where he served as its Vice Chairman.
-Planning Commissioner on the City of Malibu Planning Commission.
+Past Planning Commissioner on the City of Malibu Planning Commission.
 Skills include all facets of Architectural Practice.
 Worldwide, multi-million-dollar project experience includes retail, office, hotel, institutional, and mixed-use.
 Recently, qualified and served as Standard of Care, Coordination, and Delay Expert in a case involving a major retail project.
 Has deposition and trial testimony experience.

 Areas of Expertise

 - Americans with Disabilities Act (ADA)

 - Interior Design